 For information on the route, start and finish lines, drinks stations and other course-related information, look at the course map.

 The Great Wall Marathon takes place on the third Saturday in May every year.
 The next Great Wall Marathon will take place on 17 May 2014.
 In 2015, the marathon is scheduled for 16 May.
 The 2016 edition of The Great Wall Marathon will take place on 15 May.

 The Great Wall Marathon features three distances: a full marathon - 42.195km/26.2mi, a half marathon - 21.1km/13.1mi and a 8.5km/5.5mi Fun Run - a non-competitive run on the wall.
 Please note that the 5K and 10K distances were discontinued in 2013.

 There will be water stations at approximately every 4 kilometres along the route.
 Some stations will also serve energy drinks and bananas.
 All stations provide bottled water.
-Personal supplies can be deposited at certain drinks stations.
+Marathon runners will be offered energy gel after 26km and 35km.

 The finish line for all distances is located at the centre of the Yin and Yang Square.
 All runners will receive a medal after crossing the finish line.
 Results will be posted at Yin and Yang Square during the race.
 Final results will be published here.
 Lunch will be served at the designated area.
 A limited number of cold showers are available in the neighbouring courtyard of the Yin and Yang Square.
 Please bring your own towel if you want to shower before heading back to Beijing.
 A massage service is available at the entrance of the Yin and Yang Square.
 Your entry ticket is valid for one free massage.
 Coaches back to Beijing will depart from the bus parking lot from 12:00-16:30.
 The coaches will only leave when full.